sygemdev/Majora-s-Mask-3D-Remastered-OST/README.md

 #### 3DS:
 * Tutorial Pending

 Note: Shop music and Milk Bar music both crash real 3DS hardware.
 A fix will be coming soon.
+(As of 1.1, the mod is compatible with 3DS hardware via Luma LayeredFS and custom ROMs.

 ## Changelog